Morris Music168 S. Rampart Street

 In the 1930s, at 203-205 South Rampart, Morris Music expanded, selling instruments to school band programs and offering discounted instruments to students who signed up for private lessons from the company’s instructors.

-By 1939, the operation settled here, at Morris Music House.
-It was a neighborhood landmark.
-Karno set speakers outside during the day, providing a soundtrack for all the people passing by.
+By 1939, the operation settled here, at Morris Music House, and it became a neighborhood landmark.
+Karno set speakers outside, providing a soundtrack for the daytime foot traffic.
 At night, the neon sign glowed.
 Gwendolyn Midlo Hall — a cousin of Karno’s who would become a noted historian — worked here when she was sixteen.

 As big bands and “race records” turned toward rhythm and blues in the late 1940s, the store’s speakers amplified the new sound.
 Their motto was “First with the latest hits!”
 The records Little Richard and Fats Domino cut at J&M Studio on North Rampart, just across Canal Street, played down the sidewalk here like they did across the country.

 Armstrong visited Karno when he made trips back to New Orleans.
 International stardom didn’t diminish the warmth he felt for Morris and his family.
 They couldn’t have been too far from his mind when, later in life, he began wearing a Jewish star around his neck.